codefresh-io/docs.codefresh.io/_docs/installation/codefresh-runner.md

 Install the Codefresh Runner on your Kubernetes cluster to run pipelines and access secure internal services without compromising on-premises security requirements.
 These pipelines run on your infrastructure, even behind the firewall, and keep code on your Kubernetes cluster secure.

 The Codefresh Runner does not rely on specific dockershim features.
 It can work with any container runtime that adheres to the standards.
 In Codefresh pipelines, the docker socket/daemon is an internal docker daemon created and managed by the pipeline itself.
 It is also distinct from the docker daemon on the host node, which may not even exist in cases where containerd or cri-o is used.
-Review [Runner architecture]({{site.baseurl}}/docs/installation/runtime-architecture/#codefresh-runner-architecture) and how the [Runner works Runner behind firewalls]({{site.baseurl}}/docs/installation/behind-the-firewall/).
+Review [Runner architecture]({{site.baseurl}}/docs/installation/runtime-architecture/#codefresh-runner-architecture) and how the [Runner works behind firewalls]({{site.baseurl}}/docs/installation/behind-the-firewall/).

 >**IMPORTANT**:
 We have transitioned to a new Helm-based installation for the Codefresh Runner, which is now the default for all Runner installations.
-Existing installations, both CLI-based, and older Helm-based ones, we encourage you to transition to the new Helm installation.
+s, , We encourage you to transition existing installations, both CLI- and Helm-based, to the new Helm installation.
-The [CLI-based installation and configuration](#cli-based-codefresh-runner-installation) is considered legacy and will be deprecated in the coming months.
+The [CLI-based installation and configuration](#cli-based-codefresh-runner-installation) is considered legacy, and will not receive any active maintenance going forward.

 >**Codefresh Runner with spot instances**:<br>
   Using spot instances can cause failures in Codefresh builds as they can be taken down without notice.
 If you require 100% availability, we do not recommend using spot instances.